 Volunteer work is flexible and up to the volunteer.
 Because of the nature of today's busy world, people who want to volunteer cannot always work within volunteer organizations' time frames.
 Friends of Seniors believes THE VOLUNTEER IS THE BOSS!

 Your volunteer work is based on your availability.
 When FoS calls you to assist a senior, if you're available, then arrangements will be made.
 Perhaps you have time only to take someone to their medical appointment, but no time to take that person back home.
 Friends of Seniors will make arrangements with another volunteer to take the senior back home.
 While you're out taking care of your own errands, you can pick up a senior, take him/her to the medical appointment and continue on with your day.
-Or while your grocery shopping for your own family, you can shop for someone who might not be able to get out to shop for himself or herself.
+Or while you're grocery shopping for your own family, you can shop for someone who might not be able to get out to shop for himself or herself.
 Or you can drop off the client at his/her appointment, run your own errands and then go back to pick up the client to take him/her home.

 All volunteers have excess coverage of up to $50,000 in medical coverage, $500,000 in auto liability and $1,000,000 in personal liability insurance coverage when, and only when, the client is in your car.
 In the unfortunate event that a volunteer is involved in an automobile accident with a client while doing Friends of Seniors volunteer work, the volunteer must go through his/her insurance first.
 If the costs are above the volunteer's own insurance, Friends of Seniors' insurance picks up the costs from there.
 This is standard with all volunteer organizations.
 However, if a volunteer is in a car accident, while doing Friends of Seniors volunteer work, Friends of Seniors will pay half your car insurance deductible if the following criteria has been met: the volunteer has taken the NY State Driver's Course within three years of the date of the accident, and that we have a copy of the certificate on file, as well as a copy of your current driver's license, and current vehicle registration and insurance card.